I'm an Asian American (Mom is a Filipina, Dad is an American) who was born in the Philippines. When I was four, we moved to the US.

 In the second half of the year, my grades turned around.
 Today, English is still my top subject.

-First grade was a much better year.
+First grade was much better.

 It wasn't enough to be able to wink with just one eye; you had to be able to wink with both.